The Perfect One Day in Seville, Spain | Easy, Walkable Itinerary

 Is Seville worth a day trip?

-While I strongly recommend visiting for at least 2 days, it’s much better to experience Seville for one day than not experience it at all.
+While I strongly recommend visiting for at least 2 days, it’s much better to experience Seville for one day than not to experience it at all.
 With a day in Seville you’ll be able to visit some of its most iconic attractions, admire others from outside, and soak in the magic of this city.

 To have a spectacular day trip, my biggest tip is to not focus solely on sightseeing.
 The issue with only sightseeing is that you’ll miss the bigger picture and true essence of the city, as you’re running around from pin to pin.
-Solution?
-Pick 2-3 spots to prioritize, but then let yourself wander around the city and focus on being present.

 Is Seville a walkable city?